-(2) The Skeleton.-In treating of the skeleton or the supporting part of the sponge, first, the spicules will be described; secondly, the arrangement of the spicules to form fibres, and of the fibres at large to form the skeleton; and thirdly, the spongin which binds the fibres together.
+(2) THE SKELETON.-In treating of the skeleton or the supporting part of the sponge, first, the spicules will be described; secondly, the arrangement of the spicules to form fibres, and of the fibres at large to form the skeleton, and thirdly, the spongin which binds the fibres together.

-(A) The Spicules.-In order to facilitate description the spicules will be divided into three classes, the ordinary division into "megascleres" and "microscleres" being intentionally avoided, because it is-to say the least-doubtful whether the small smooth spicules are microscleres or young megascleres.
+(A) THE SPICULES.-In order to facilitate description, the spicules will be divided into three classes, the ordinary division into "megascleres," and "micro-scleres" being intentionally avoided, because it is, to say the least, doubtful whether the small, smooth spicules are microscleres or young megascleres.

-The three classes of spicules are-
+The three classes of spicules are :---

-(a) Diactinal monaxons which taper to a sharp point either gradually (amphioxea), or more rapidly (amphitornota), and are without swellings on their shaft.
-The former are always straight, the latter curved (Pl.
-37, fig. 3).
+(a) Diactinal monaxons, which taper to a sharp point, either gradually (amphioxea) or more rapidly (amphitornota), and are without swellings on their shaft.
+The former are always straight, the latter curved (Fig. 1-a.).

-(β) Similar straight amphioxea or curved amphitornota with distinct swellings on the shaft (Pl.
-37, fig. 4).
+( $\beta$ ) Similar straight amphioxea or curved amphitornota, with distinct swellings on the shaft (Fig. 1-d.).

-(γ) Irregular systems formed by the fusion of spicules belonging to class a (Pl.
-37, fig. 2).1
+$(\gamma)$ Irregular systems formed by the fusion of spicules belonging to class a.
+(Fig. 1).

-(a) The straight amphioxea taper gradually into a sharppointed end (Pl.
-37, fig. 3, a and b), while the curved amphitornota, which are far more numerous, taper much more abruptly into a similar point (Pl.
-37, fig. 3, c-e).
+(a) The straight amphioxea taper gradually into a sharp-pointed end (Fig. 1-b.), while the curved amphitornota, which are far more numerous, taper much more abruptly into a similar point (Fig. 1-c.).
 Both the straight amphioxea and the curved amphitornota are highly variable in thickness, and exhibit all stages of development.
 The axial thread is of even thickness throughout its whole length in all these spicules.

-(β) In addition to being slightly more slender than the Cf. Schulze and Lendenfeld's nomenclature (10). spicules already described, the main feature of these spicules is the presence of a number of swellings, which varies from one to five.
-As a rule they are situated symmetrically with regard to the middle point of the spicule; that is, if there is only one swelling, it is situated at that point, but if there are two they are placed one on each side of that point, and at equal distance from it; and similarly the symmetry is retained when there are three, four, or five swellings.
-The absence of the symmetrical arrangement as seen in fig. 4, d, is very exceptional.
-The axial thread, in contrast to spicules of class a, present a dilatation corresponding to each swelling on the spicule.
+$(\beta)$ In addition to being slightly more slender than the spicules already described, the main feature of these spicules is the presence of a number of swellings which varies from one to five.
+As a rule they are situated symmetrically with regard to the middle point of the spicule; that is, if there is only one swelling it is situated at that point, but if there are two they are placed one on each side of that point, and at equal distance from it; and similarly the symmetry is maintained when there are three, four or five swellings.
+The absence of the symmetrical arrangement, as seen in Fig. 1-d, is very exceptional.
+The axial thread, in contrast to spicules of class (a.), present a dilation corresponding to each swelling on the spicule.